Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - Set visibility of a property public or private
 - Update the media html of an item
 - Remove all trailing white spaces
+- Convert a value to another data type
+- Modify language codes
 - Remove duplicate values

 Furthermore, values are automatically trimmed and deduplicated when a resource